 All these things are too good to be true, which means they probably aren’t.

 If you find a similar deal on Facebook Marketplace, be extremely careful.
 This is one of the most common ways that fraudsters take advantage of unsuspecting users.
+Some fraudsters even buy Facebook followers cheap to make them look legitimate so non-techy users often fall into their traps easily.

 5. Check Out the Seller’s Reviews